vapor-community/Imperial/docs/Google/README.md

 ## Imperial Integration

-You can use GitHub with the `ImperialGitHub` package.
+You can use Google with the `ImperialGoogle` package.
 This expects two environment variables:

 * `GOOGLE_CLIENT_ID`
 * `GOOGLE_CLIENT_SECRET`